-There are 5 main factors that can cause a guitar neck to warp, and those are excess/uneven string tension, broken truss rod, incorrect humidity, exposure to extreme fluctuations in temperature, and sadly time.
+There are 5 main factors that can cause a guitar neck to warp: excess/uneven string tension, broken truss rod, incorrect humidity, exposure to extreme fluctuations in temperature, and sadly, time.

-Especially with older guitars, and those without adjustable truss rods, the tension of the strings is a major cause of neck warping.
-The average guitar has about 160lb of string tension on it at all times, which as you can imagine, causes a lot of strain, particularly on older necks.
-The natural way the grain of the wood is formed may cause it to twist under this tension over time, and this can be accelerated if the strings are over tightened, or too heavy a gauge is used.
+Especially with older guitars and those without adjustable truss rods, the tension of the strings is a major cause of neck warping.
+The average guitar has about 160lb of string tension on it at all times.
+As you can imagine, this causes a lot of strain, particularly on older necks.
+The natural way the grain of the wood is formed may cause it to twist under this tension over time.
+This can be accelerated if the strings are over-tightened or too heavy a gauge is used.

 Broken Truss Rod

-The truss rod is responsible for countering the string tension, and with most modern guitars, is adjustable, allowing players to set how much neck relief they want to customize the playability of the guitar.
-If the truss rod is broken, this will allow the string tension to go unchecked, and can result in twisted and warped necks.
+The truss rod is responsible for countering the string tension and is adjustable on most modern guitars, allowing players to set how much neck relief they want to customize the playability of the guitar.
+If the truss rod is broken, this will allow the string tension to go unchecked and can result in twisted and warped necks.

 Because most guitars are made from wood, which is a natural product, they are susceptible to expansion and contraction caused by changes in humidity.
-In environments with excessive humidity, the wood fibers may absorb some of the moisture from the air, causing them to swell, and this can result in unnatural twisting and warping of the neck.
+In environments with excessive humidity, the wood fibers may absorb some of the moisture from the air, causing them to swell.
+This can result in unnatural twisting and warping of the neck.

 Similarly to humidity changes, wood will also expand and contract with changes in temperature.
-If your guitar goes from an extreme cold environment to a hot one, this can trigger thermal expansion, which again, can cause many issues with the guitar, with warped necks being amongst the worst results.
+If your guitar goes from an extreme cold environment to a hot one, this can trigger thermal expansion, which can cause many issues with the guitar, with warped necks being among the worst.

-Sadly, as a combination of all the above, even if you look after your guitar perfectly throughout its entire life, the neck may end up warping.
+Even if you look after your guitar perfectly throughout its entire life, the neck may end up warping over time.
 Of course, proper care and attention will mitigate the severity, but because the majority of guitars are made with natural products like wood, warping may be inevitable.

-If your guitar has a warped neck, there’s a few things you might notice.
-The first symptoms are likely going to rear their heads as playability issues.
-You may find that notes choke out when bending where they didn’t before, and it’s almost a certainty that you’ll find issues with your intonation.
+If your guitar has a warped neck, there are a few things you might notice.
+The first symptoms will likely rear their heads as playability issues.
+You may find that notes choke out when bending where they didn’t before, and you’ll almost certainly you’ll find issues with your intonation.

-Besides that, if the warp is severe enough, you may even notice a difference in the feel of your neck.
-As Ben at Crimson guitars points out, this might not always be a bad thing, but the chances of your neck twisting in such a way that the intonation and tuning weren’t impacted, but the feel and playability were improved are pretty slim.
+If the warp is severe enough, you may even notice a difference in the feel of your neck.
+As Ben at Crimson Guitars points out, this might not always be a bad thing.
+But the chances are pretty slim that your neck twists in such a way that the intonation and tuning weren’t impacted, but the feel and playability were improved.

-You might also find that the action of the guitar is affected.
+You may also find that the action of the guitar is affected.
 A warp would likely cause uneven action height, which would be extremely detrimental to your playability.

 How to Fix a Warped Guitar Neck

-Fixing a warped guitar neck is one of the trickier tasks in all of lutherie, and as such, if you’re not confident, or you’re dealing with a guitar that has either real monetary or sentimental value, you may want to consult with a professional before tackling this kind of project yourself.
+Fixing a warped guitar neck is one of the trickier tasks in all of lutherie.
+As such, if you’re not confident or if you’re dealing with a guitar that has real monetary or sentimental value, you may want to consult with a professional before tackling this kind of project yourself.

-Bear in mind, however, that neck warp repairs are never guaranteed to work, and you may find that the twist comes back.
-If you’re really sure you want to do this yourself, we’ve laid out the entire process step by step below.
+Bear in mind however, that neck warp repairs are never guaranteed to work and you may find the twist comes back.
+If you’re really sure you want to do this yourself, we’ve laid out the entire process step-by-step below.